 Highrise Social Services

-Our bilingual Somali staff is available to meet the language and specialized cultural needs of our Somali residents.
-Additionally, staff have access to a language line in order to meet the language needs of all residents.
+Our team strives to meet residents where they are, including culturally and linguistically.
+Bilingual Somali team members are available to meet the language and specialized cultural needs of Somali residents.
+Our team also works with remote translation services to meet the language needs of all residents.

 If you are interested in living in an MPHA building, we recommend contacting the Minneapolis Public Housing Authority at 612-342-1400, during their regular business hours: Monday – Friday 8:00am – 4:30pm.
 Their main office is located:

 1001 Washington Avenue North

 Minneapolis, MN 55401-1043

 If you have hearing impairments, TTY numbers are also available, as follows:

 Yes!
 Many Minneapolis Public Housing Authority (MPHA) buildings have resident services that are unique to each building.
 Services may include food delivery, postal service, grocery buses etc. These services are coordinated and monitored by the highrise social service team at MPHA.